Filters in Platform Analytics

 Important:

 When using this documentation, first select a topic for creating a filter.
-After you create a filter and select the filter type, follow the appropriate topic for configuring a filter of that type.
+After you create a filter and select the filter type, follow the configuration topic for that filter type.

 Retaining filter values

-On inline dashboards, filters retain their values across logins or page refreshes.
-However, these values are no longer retained when someone edits the filter configuration.
-Afterward, the filter reverts to its default values for all users on their next login or page refresh.
-On technical dashboards and pages created in UI Builder, filters do not retain values across logins or refreshes.
+Filter values are not retained when someone edits the filter configuration.
+On editing, the filter reverts to its default values for all users on their next login or page refresh.
+On technical dashboards and pages created in UI Builder, filters don't retain values across user sessions or refreshes.
 For an exception, see Add a dashboard to a Dashboards page.

-Filter values can also be retained when you export an inline dashboard.
 When you export a dashboard to Microsoft PowerPoint, filter values are applied automatically.
-When you export a dashboard to PDF, you have the option whether or not to retain filter values.
+When you export a dashboard to PDF, you can choose whether to retain filter values.
 Filter values are not retained when you export a technical dashboard.
 For more information, see Export a Platform Analytics dashboard.

 Domain filters